 The Garmin Approach S6 has a legible 1-inch color display comparable with an ordinary watch.
 Visibility in bright sunshine is not a problem with the S6.

-Navigating the touchscreen color display can be done whether you have a glove on or not.
+Navigating the color touchscreen display can be done whether you have a glove on or not.
 Generally, right-handed golfers wear the watch on the same hand as they wear their glove.

 In addition to the touch screen, you will find four buttons to aid you in navigating your Approach S6.
 These buttons toggle between the Course View map of each hole to a Green View for a more detailed look at the putting surface.